 Yeah, that’s me with my mom…Easter Sunday, 1957.

-I’m holding my first-ever camera and unbeknownst to me, of course, is the fact that I’m already on a path that twenty years later would allow me to call myself a “professional photographer.”
+I’m holding my first-ever camera and unbeknownst to me, of course, is the fact that I’m on a path that years later would allow me to call myself a “professional photographer” as well as the owner of several successful business ventures.

-Yes, I know you: you have that special creative gift, that mysterious “something” that excited you from an early age and which manifested itself as a talent others admired.
+So yes, I know you: you have that special creative gift, that mysterious “something” that excited you from an early age and which manifested itself as a talent others admired.
+But that talent wasn’t limited to drawing pretty pictures or writing compelling stories or playing Rachmaninov on the piano…turns out you also had a pretty good head for business.